Get the details!

 On-Stage Opportunities for Youth/Teens

-Callback auditions for The Coterie’s upcoming season normally take place in August-October.
+Callback auditions for The Coterie’s upcoming mainstage season are typically held August-October.

 The Coterie does not offer general open call auditions for youth.
 Callbacks are by invitation.
 Our suggestion is to take a Coterie class to help us know you and your talent.
 We urge interested youth in grades 5-7 and grades 8-12 who would like to be a young professional on our mainstage to join a spring or summer Audition Lab class.